Update 27/07/2021 Conwy Honey Fair, Monday 13th September 2021, 9am to 4pm. TO BE CONFIRMED, subject to a Covid-19 risk assessment.

-- If you book a space, and then have to cancel, please contact the organiser before the Fair.
+- If you book a space, and then have to cancel, please contact the organizer before the Fair date.

 - Local crafts appropriate to the theme of the Fair, e.g. Bees and honey and plants.

-- Home produce: jams, pickles, cakes, pies, fruit etc.
+- Home produce and Farmers’ Market stalls: jams, pickles, cakes, pies, fruit and veg etc.